Step 1 - Get licensed if you aren't already

 To be licensed to sell life/health insurance, you must have a contract with at least one life insurance company.
 These days, most independent brokers place their life insurance business through an agency, often referred to as a Managing General Agency or MGA.
 Such agencies also have contracts with various insurers and can be helpful to you with administrative tasks and when you wish to offer a client a product with an insurer that you may not be directly contracted with.

 The MGA will want to separately contract with you, as an individual broker.
 The contract will spell out what services they will provide you with, compensation arrangements and any requirements they may have to manage their business risks (such as proof of your license, errors and omission insurance, etc.).
-There is no regulatory requirement to place all your insurance business with a single MGA, and many IFB members contract with 2 or more MGAs.
+There is no regulatory requirement to place all your insurance business with a single MGA, and many IFB members contract with more than one MGA.
+However, some MGAs have adopted a contractual requirement to prevent agents from placing business through another MGA.
+The contract with the insurer and MGA will also cover what happens to the advisor’s book of business in the event of termination, or otherwise leaving the business.

 To sell securities or mutual funds, you must be licensed and registered as an Approved Person with a specific dealer.
 The dealer will be either a full service securities dealer and member of the Investment Industry Regulatory Association of Canada (IIROC) or a dealer limited to the sale of mutual funds and a member of the Mutual Fund Dealers Association (MFDA).
-Either way, you are restricted under the rules of these regulators to placing all your securities through a single dealer.
+You can find a list of the dealers they regulate on each of these regulator’s website.
+As a securities registrant, you are restricted to placing all your securities trades through a single dealer.
 There are also rules related to engaging in ‘outside’ business activities.
-As an example, selling life insurance is considered an outside business activity which you would need to disclose to your dealer and get written approval.
+As an example, selling life insurance is considered an outside business activity which you would need to disclose to your dealer and get its written approval.

-If you are already with a mutual fund dealer and wish to change dealers, you should be aware that moving your existing clients to a new dealer can be difficult and time-consuming.
+If you are already with a dealer and wish to change dealers, you should be aware that moving your existing book of business to a new dealer can be difficult and time-consuming.
 Make sure you know how this process will work before you take action.

 Step 5 - Set up an independent financial practice